 Health Canada in their Safety Code 6 report [Exhibit VV, page 11] acknowledges that,

-“Certain members of the general public may be more susceptible to harm from RF and microwave exposure.”
+Certain members of the general public may be more susceptible to harm from RF and microwave exposure.

 The Swedish government has recognized EHS as an impairment that is caused by the environment [Exhibit WW].
 They provide low EMF/ER rooms in hospitals for people with EHS as well as cottages with low exposure where people can go for several weeks to recover.